nymtech/dev-portal/src/infrastructure/nym-vs-others.md

 The diagram and brief explainer texts below give a high level overview of the difference between Nym and other comparable systems.

-> If you want to dig more deeply into the way traffic is packetised and moved through the mixnet, check out the [Mixnet Traffic Flow](https://nymtech.net/docs/stable/architecture/traffic-flow) page of the docs.

 <img src="../images/nym-vs-animation.gif"/>

 ### Nym vs VPNs